Bill Magee

 William J. Magee (July 6, 1875 in New Brunswick, Canada) was a Major League Baseball pitcher.

 A right-handed pitcher for the 1898 Louisville Colonels, Magee had a record of 16–15.
 He then continued his career with five National League teams in four more seasons.
 He walked more than twice as many batters as he struck out.

+In 1907, Magee had a wife and children, when he reportedly vanished from Buffalo, New York and left his family.
+Magee was never seen or heard from again.